 Ontario’s Working Hours

-The Employment Standards Act (ESA) states that the number of working hours an employer can legally require an employee to do is:
+The Employment Standards Act (ESA) sets out the number of working hours an employer can legally require an employee to work, as follows:

 - 8 hours in a day